taikedz/GoArgs/README.md

-# GoArgs - a simple and versatile Go arguments parser
+# GoArgs - a simple and flexible Go arguments parser

-Go's default `flag` library feels rudimentary; GoArgs aims to provide a simple yet more featureful module for parsing arguments.
+Go's default `flag` library feels rudimentary; GoArgs aims to provide a simple yet more flexible module for parsing arguments.
 The usage style matches the standard `flag` library for limited compatibility.

 The codebase aims to remain small, ensuring it is easy to audit as an external dependency.
 It is not as fully featured as other implementations out there.
 See [alternatives](#alternatives) for more options.

-Note that GoArgs does not intend to be a drop-in replacement for `flags` given its intent to improve on some behaviours.
-Simple usage of `flags` may be able to drop-in `goargs`, but this is not a design goal.
+Note that GoArgs does not intend to be a drop-in replacement for `flag` given its intent to improve on some behaviours.
+Simple usage of `flag` may be able to drop-in `goargs`, but this is not a design goal.

 Compatibility wtih `flag`:

 * Create pointer from argument declaration (`flag.<Type>()` equivalents)
 * Pass pointer into argument delcaration (`flag.<Type>Var()` equivalents)
+* Flag event function (`flag.Func` equivalent)

 Types:

-* Basic: String, Int, Int64, Uint, Float, Float64, Bool, time.Duration (for general usage)
+* Basic: String, Int, Int64, Uint, Float, Float64, Bool, time.Duration
 * Counter: incerments a counter every time the flag is seen (such as `-vvv` for incresed levels of verbosity)
 * Choices: predefine a number of possible values for a given flag